 Power consumption and dissipation are critical concerns in multiport xDSL applications.
-Two pins, Shutdown (SHDN) and Shutdown Reference (SHDNREF), are provided to control quiescent power consumption and allow for the complete shutdown of the driver.
+Two pins, Shutdown (SHDN) and Shutdown Reference (SHDNREF), are provided to control quiescent power consumption and allow for the complete shutdown of the drivers.
 The quiescent current should be set high enough to prevent distortion induced errors in a particular application, but not so high that power is wasted in the driver unnecessarily.
-A good starting point to evaluate the LT6300 is to set the quiescent current to 10mA per amplifier.
+A good starting point to evaluate the LT6301 is to set the quiescent current to 10mA per amplifier.
+Pins 4 and 5 set the current for amplifiers A and B and Pins 10 and 11 set the current for amplifiers C and D. Each amplifier pair should be controlled separately.

 The internal biasing circuitry is shown in Figure 1.
 Grounding the SHDNREF pin and directly driving the SHDN pin with a voltage can control the operating current as seen in the Typical Performance Characteristics.
-When the SHDN pin is less than SHDNREF + 0.4V, the driver is shut down and consumes typically only $100\mu\text{A}$ of supply current and the outputs are in a high impedance state.
+When the SHDN pin is less than SHDNREF + 0.4V, the driver is shut down and consumes typically only $100\mu A$ of supply current and the outputs are in a high impedance state.
 Part to part variations, however, will cause inconsistent control of the quiescent current if direct voltage drive of the SHDN pin is used.

-Using a single external resistor, R{BIAS} , connected in one of two ways provides a much more predictable control of the quiescent supply current.
-Figure 2 illustrates the effect on supply current per amplifier with R{BIAS} connected between the SHDN pin and the 12V V+ supply of the LT6300 and the approximate design equations.
+Using an external resistor, R{BIAS} , connected in one of two ways provides a much more predictable control of the quiescent supply current.
+Figure 2 illustrates the effect on supply current per amplifier with R{BIAS} connected between the SHDN pin and the 12V V+ supply of the LT6301 and the approximate design equations.
 Figure 3 illustrates the same control with R{BIAS} connected between the SHDNREF pin and ground while the SHDN pin is tied to V+.
 Either approach is equally effective.